Return to Exercise & Loading

 Wall sits or supported squats

-Bridges with controlled breathing
+Bridges with slow breathing

-Seated resistance band rows
+Seated or standing band rows

 Standing heel raises